vedph/cadmus-doc/migration/rendering/architecture.md

 E --> F
 ```

+Transforming the tree is done both to include new data about the text (e.g. variants from an apparatus layer), and to prepare an underlying structure which best fits the desired output.
+So, a lot of factors come into play in processing data for export; and this among others is a good reason for splitting its complex logic into a set of smaller, more agile components, each having only a specific task, and chaining them into a pipeline.

-Let us start with a very simple example, a two lines, token-based text like this mock Latin inscription:
+Thus, export is not a monolithic process, but a composable chain of components, working together to produce multiple output stages, each serving as the input of the next one, until we get to the end.
+To show an overview of this multi-stage process, let us start with a very simple example: a two-lines, token-based text like this mock Latin inscription fragment:

 ```txt
 que bixit
 annos XX
 ```

+>Assume that this is a funerary inscription, with the deceased person's name at the beginning, following by this relative clause about the age.
+We are focusing on just 4 words to keep the example very simple.
+Also, note the forms `que`=`quae`, and `bixit`=`vixit`, reflecting the evolution of the language at that time.

 Let us say that there are 3 annotation layers on top of this base text:

-- orthography layer part:
+- **orthography** layer part:
   - fragment 0 on `qu[e]` (`1.1@3`), about the historical orthography QVE for our normalized QVAE.
   - fragment 1 on `[b]ixit` (`1.2@1`), about BIXIT for VIXIT.
-- paleography layer part:
+- **paleography** layer part:
   - fragment 0 on `qu[e b]ixit` (a ligature: `1.1@3-1.2@1`), assuming there is a ligature between the final E and the initial B.
-- comment layer part:
+- **comment** layer part:
   - fragment 0 on `bixit annos` (`1.2-2.1`), about the rarer usage of accusative ("annos") instead of the more common ablative ("annis") in this expression.

->💡 Remember that in the Cadmus model a layer part is a collection of specialized annotation models named fragments.
+>💡 Remember that in the Cadmus model a _layer part_ is a collection of specialized annotation models named _fragments_.
 Each fragment is linked to any specific span of the base text.
 For instance, in a critical apparatus you might have two variants for the word `illud` chosen in the reconstructed critical text: `illuc` and `illic`.
 In the apparatus model, this would be a single fragment linked to `illud`, with 2 entries representing variants.

 In this example we are going to render all these layers.
 We thus need to segment the base text so that we can link to each segment one or more fragments, whatever the layer they come from.
 Starting from this stage, we have 6 steps to get to our desired rendition, whatever its target format.

-##### Flattening Layers
+##### Collecting Annotated Ranges

-▶️ (1) **flatten layers**: use a text part flattener (`ITextPartFlattener`) to get the whole text into a multiline string, plus one range for each fragment in each of the picked layer parts.
+▶️ (1) **flatten layers**: use a text part flattener (`ITextPartFlattener`) to get the whole text into a multiline string, plus one range for the fragments in each of the picked layer parts.

 The resulting text is (I add a ruler with index numbers at its bottom for better readability):